-Equestrian Essentials: Horse Riding Equipment & Horse Clothing 101
+Equestrian Essentials: Horse Riding Equipment and Horse Clothing

 Equestrian Rider Essentials